 Upon entering your password, you will be asked about the VALIDATE PASSWORD COMPONENT.
 This component involves setting password complexity checks to ensure the security of your MySQL installation.
 The default settings are typically sufficient, but you can adjust them to meet your specific security requirements.

-An outline of the settings which you need to consider.
+An outline of the settings that you need to consider.

 Example of recommended settings: